 Breast cancer surgery involves the surgical removal of a tumour to prevent the spread of the cancer to other parts of the body.
 The surgical procedure to remove the tumour depends on the size and type of cancer.
-Dr Fosh may excise the tumour as a lump along with a portion of healthy surrounding tissue (wide local excision) or remove the affected breast completely (mastectomy).
+A/Prof Fosh may excise the tumour as a lump along with a portion of healthy surrounding tissue (wide local excision) or remove the affected breast completely (mastectomy).
 Lymph glands may also be checked for the presence of cancer and removed during these procedures.

 To restore the shape of breasts after mastectomy another surgical procedure called breast reconstruction is performed.